anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 # Introduction

-In constrained networks {{-constr-terms}}, the link layer may restrict the payload sizes to only a few hundreds bytes.
+In constrained networks {{-constr-terms}}, the link layer may restrict the payload sizes of frames to only a few hundreds bytes.
 Encrypted DNS resolution, such as DNS over HTTPS (DoH) {{-doh}} or DNS over CoAP (DoC) {{-doc}}, may lead to DNS message sizes that exceed this limit, even when implementing header compression such as 6LoWPAN IPHC {{-iphc}} or SCHC {{-schc}},